slime/slime/CONTRIBUTING.md

 The page breaks usually go in the same place as top-level outline-mode headings, but they don't have to.
 They're flexible.

-In the old days, when `slime.el` was less than 100 pages long, these page breaks were helpful when printing it out to read.
+In the old days, when `sly.el` was less than 100 pages long, these page breaks were helpful when printing it out to read.
 Now they're useful for something else: narrowing.